 Walt Disney World has implemented many health and safety procedures due to the global health crisis.

 However, even with the increased cleaning and added sanitizer stations, we still found ourselves reaching for our own bottle of hand sani throughout the day!
-We’ve been all over Disney World in the last month and discovered there are a few reasons why you might consider bringing your own sanitizer into the parks!
+We’ve been all over Disney World since the July 2020 reopening and discovered there are a few reasons why you might consider bringing your own sanitizer into the parks!

 While touring the theme parks, you’ll end up touching handrails, doorknobs, ride restraints, whosits, whatsits, and thingamabobs!
 Almost every surface at Disney World is a high-touch area.
 If you can touch something, you can bet other people have touched it too.
 Hand sanitizer might become your best friend on your next vacation!

 Reason #1 — Sanitizer Won’t Always Be Within Arm’s Reach

 While sanitizer dispensers are scattered throughout the property, sanitizer may not always be readily available when you need it most.
 Sanitizer stations may be placed near attractions, gift shops, or restaurants, and they are typically stationed before and after rides, but sometimes the stations are out of sanitizer or just gone altogether.
 We wouldn’t rely on it always being at your fingertips exactly when you want it.